A-Kamran/SemanticHadithKG/MIRO.md

 Metrics, and discussions over Semantic Hadith ontology evaluation have been discussed in the paper.

 3. **Examples of use (MUST)**
+At the moment, only theoretical examples of usage in the presentation paper.

 4. **Institutional endorsement (OPTIONAL)**
 None